carbonext-tech/api-b2b-docs/docs/getting-started.md

 ## Step 4 - Creating an Order to Buy VCUs

-After the VCU price consult, it's time to you create your first order.
+After the VCU price consult, it's time for you to create your first order.

-In Postman, let's create a new request with POST method and add the following URL.
+In Postman, let's create a new request with the POST method and add the following URL.

 ```md title="BASE URL"
 https://api-b2b-hml.carbonext.com.br/v1/orders